10 Health Benefits Flax Seeds (Alsi/Jawas) Side Effects-Dose

 Linum usitatissimum (Linn.), commonly known as linseed or flaxseed it belongs to the Linaceae family.
 It is consider as one of the oldest cultivated crops in the world, with evidence dating back thousands of years.
 It has been playing an important part as a diet, it is also an important topic for researchers, because of its one of the richest sources of omega-3 fatty acids (α-linolenic acid) which has many potential uses in the prevention or treatment of various diseases.

-In India flaxseed is commonly known as Alsi it is popular and in demand among vegetarians and vegans who want omega-3, but not from animal origin.
+In India flaxseed is commonly known as Alsi and flax seeds in marathi is known as alashi or jawas.
+It is popular food that is in demand among vegetarians and vegans who mostly want natural omega-3, not from animal origin.
 Whole flaxseed, its oil, lignan precursors, and its mucilage have many potential uses in the prevention or treatment of various diseased and it has also been considered as a good mood food.

 How Consume Flaxseed?

 Now a day’s Flax is easily available in super stores, health food stores, they are available in four forms.
 As it is available in four different forms it give you a choice in which way would you like to consume it and for what purpose you want to buy.

 Whole Flaxseed: The whole flaxseed available in market can be eaten alone or added to other foods.
 When eating whole seeds it is important that you chew the seeds properly to get all the nutrients contained in flax seed.
 It flaxseed is not chewed properly it can easily pass through the body undigested and you not receive the nutrient from it.
 You can also consume it by grinding in a coffee grinder.